www.logwell.com

 Mil Spec Resistor Data

 Military specification (mil spec) resistors have been used in nearly every well logging tool ever built, and in a good deal of surface electronics as well.
-This is true because these high grade resistors are capable of performing dependably at the high temperatures encountered in deep well logging applications.
+This is true because these high grade resistors are capable of performing dependably at the high temperatures encountered in deep well logging applications, and because they look cool.

 TEMPCO